ltiao/decks/bore-secondmind-2021/index.md

   - if the corresponding output is less than *tau*, then it is distributed according to *l*,
   - otherwise, it is distributed according to *g*
 - In this illustration, I've selected *gamma = 1/3* which leads to *tau* taking on the value marked by the horizontal dashed line.
-  - Every point below this line is in the smallest one-third of observed *y* values, and their density is shown in red in the pane above
+  - Every point below this line is in the smallest one-third of observed *y* values, and their density is shown as the red curve in the upper pane
-  - Likewise, every point above this line is in the largest two-thirds of observed *y* values, and their density is shown in blue in the pane above
+  - Likewise, every point above this line is in the largest two-thirds of observed *y* values, and their density is shown as the blue curve in the upper pane

 ----